moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 1. Check the `Escalated to sales` box and set the ticket status to `Open`.
 1. Set the ticket status to `Pending`.

+#### If the account is owned by `AMER|EMEA|APAC SMB Sales User`

+Inform the customer that they may email `smallbusiness@gitlab.com` directly to reach the account management team if they choose to.
+See below for more information on contacting the SMB team internally when necessary.

+Alternatively, if the ticket requestor is listed as a contact already in SFDC on the correct account, they can use the [Contact Sales form](https://about.gitlab.com/sales/) on the marketing website to contact the team directly as well

 ***NB:** A Zendesk trigger will prevent a ticket from being set to `Pending` when an agent made an internal note instead of a public comment.
 It will set the ticket back to `Open` when that happens.
 So if you check the `Escalated to sales` box and set the ticket status to `Pending`, it will be reverted to status `Open`.
 Saving a second time as `Pending` will also work.*

 ### 2. Leave a message for the Salesforce `Account Owner` on Chatter with the relevant details